Same-sex couples flock to Arkansas capital to get married

 Some lawmakers in the deeply conservative state have called for Piazza’s impeachment and for the Supreme Court to strike down the ruling they say flies in the face of the will of the state’s residents.

-The courthouse registered more marriages in 30 minutes on Monday morning than it did in all of the previous week, he said.
+“I believe in love,” he said, adding the courthouse registered more marriages in 30 minutes on Monday morning than it did in all of the previous week.

+On Saturday, a courthouse serving the small town of Eureka Springs, became the first in the state to hand out marriage licenses to same-sex couples.

 Writing by Jon Herskovitz; Editing by Bernadette Baum